Tributes for EU Parliament's Sassoli after sudden death

 Born in Florence, Sassoli had moved to Rome to follow in his father's footsteps, who was also a journalist.
 Nevertheless, he remained a fan of the Fiorentina football club throughout his life.

-First working at newspapers then moving onto broadcasting, he was a host on RAI television and later with TG1.
+First working at newspapers then moving into broadcasting, he was a host on RAI television and later with TG1.
 He was a familiar face in Italy before moving onto the European scene as an MEP.

-To those who know him, the first word that comes to mind is "kind" about him.
+To those who knew him, the first word that comes to mind about him is "kind".

 History was, however, not kind to him: the Covid-19 pandemic hit the parliament hard.
 Social distancing made live debates impossible, legislation slowed down, MEPs had to fight to keep the political weight of the institution.